 Penalty for Sodomy

 HIV Exposure and Compelled Testing for Offenders

-||15A-615 Upon indictment or finding probable cause on an offense involving nonconsensual vaginal, anal, or oral intercourse or intercourse with a child under 12, or under G.S.14-202.1 with a child under 16, a victim may request testing; If the court finds probable cause that a significant risk of transmission exists, the court shall order testing.
+|Under N.C.
+Gen.Stat. § 15A-615, after the indictment or the finding of probable cause on an offense involving nonconsensual vaginal, anal, or oral intercourse or intercourse with a child under the age of 12, or under N.C.
+Gen.Stat. § 14-202.1 with a child under the age of 16, a victim may request testing for HIV or other STIs.
+If the court finds probable cause that a significant risk of transmission exists, the court shall order testing.